IntEL4CoRo/jupyter-ros2/README.md

 - Try [ROS2 Humble tutorials](https://docs.ros.org/en/humble/Tutorials.html) by simply clicking here: [![Binder](https://binder.intel4coro.de/badge_logo.svg)](https://binder.intel4coro.de/v2/gh/IntEL4CoRo/jupyter-ros2.git/HEAD)

-- Start the "Xpra Desktop" in the JupyterLab Launcher to initiate the virtual display before you run GUI applications.
+- Start the "VNC Desktop" in the JupyterLab Launcher to initiate the virtual display before you run GUI applications.
 - Open new launchers tab to start terminals.
 - Arrange tabs by dragging.
 - Most of the installation steps in the tutorials can be skipped.